Have you heard that almond milk isn’t good for the planet but wonder just why is almond milk bad for the environment?

 Why Almonds Are Bad for the Environment (Why Is Almond Milk Bad for the Environment?)

-If you’re concerned about your health and well-being and the environment, it’s best to stay away from almonds as much as possible.
-You can also try replacing them with other tree nuts like cashews or macadamias (which don’t require pesticides).
+You can try replacing them with other tree nuts like cashews or macadamias (which don’t require pesticides).

 What Are Some Almond Milk Benefits and Side Effects?